 Figure 2 shows an SDWN-based architecture of a mobile network operator, where a solid line in the figure denotes a user plane connection, and a dashed one is used for the control plane.
-We take the 3GPP Evolved Packet System as a reference architecture to link the proposed concepts with a well established and understood system architecture.
+We take the 3GPP Evolved Packet System as reference architecture to link the proposed concepts with a well established and understood system architecture.

-A mobile network typically exhibits multiple heterogeneous radio access networks (RANs) connected to a common transport core network.
-Note that the connection between the last network entity providing radio access and the core transport network might involve a wired or wireless backhaul network (shown as part of the RAN in the figure) by using a combination of technologies (e.g., fiber optic, microwave) and topologies (e.g., ring structure, daisy chain) in the backhaul segment.
-Three well-known examples of RANs are shown in Fig. 2: the UTRAN (for UMTS), E-UTRAN (LTE), and a WiFi hotspot.
-However, it should be noted that the proposed architecture is generic enough to support other RAN technologies as well, both already existing ones (e.g., WiMAX) or future ones.
+A mobile network typically exhibits multiple heterogeneous Radio Access Networks (RANs) connected to a common transport core network.
+Note the connection between the last network entity providing radio access and the core transport network might involve a wired or wireless backhaul network (shown as part of the RAN in the figure) by using a combination of technologies (e.g., fiber optic, microwave) and topologies (e.g., ring structure, daisy chain) in the backhaul segment.
+Three well-know examples of RANs are shown in Figure 2: the UTRAN (for UMTS), E-UTRAN (LTE), and a WiFi hotspot.
+However, it should be noted that the proposed architecture is generic enough to support other RAN technologies as well, both already existing ones (such as WiMAX), or future ones.

-In the SDWN architecture, RANs are enhanced with programmability (as introduced in more detail below), supporting multiple functionality levels to allow for incremental deployments.
-The core transport is composed of programmable L2 switches and L3 routers, allowing setup of unicast and multicast forwarding at the flow level (as supported, e.g., by Open-Flow).
-Multiple (virtual) operators might share part of the radio, backhaul, and transport core network, which requires the interconnection of the core control plane entities - in charge of functions such as authentication, authorization, charging, subscriber management, mobility management, QoS provisioning, and connection to external services/networks - with the programmable network.
+In the SDWN architecture, radio access networks are enhanced with programmability (as introduced in more detail below), supporting multiple functionality levels to allow for incremental deployments.
+The core transport is composed of programmable L2 switches and L3 routers, allowing set-up of unicast and multicast forwarding at the flow level (as supported for example by OpenFlow).
+Multiple (virtual) operators might share part of the radio, backhaul and transport core network, which requires the interconnection of the core control plane entities - in charge of functions such as authentication. authorization, charging, subscriber management, mobility management, QoS provisioning or connection to external services/networks - with the programmable network.